 Efficacy of using atropine for myopia control

 Chia et al. (2012) reviewed that 1% and 0.5% atropine showed more favourable control of myopia progression than 0.1% & 0.01%, but unfortunately due to reduced accommodative amplitude, additional costs were required for bifocal or multifocal spectacle lenses.
 The concentration-dependent response was found in high-dose atropine as well as in low dose atropine (Yam et al.,2019).
-This contradicts with the findings of Gong et al. (2017), who suggested that atropine efficacy is dose-independent within the dosage range, although side effects were dose-dependent.
+This contradicts the findings of Gong et al. (2017), who suggested that atropine efficacy is dose-independent within the dosage range, although side effects were dose-dependent.
 Chia et al. (2016) reported 0.01% atropine to have a significant balance between efficacy and safety in controlling myopia in their long-term five-year study compared to Chia et al. (2012) with a shorter study term.
-Gong et al. (2017) agree that low-dose atropine is safe and efficient in limiting myopia progression.
+Gong et al. (2017) agreed that low-dose atropine is safe and efficient in limiting myopia progression.
 Wu et al. (2019) referred to a successful treatment period of a minimum of two years.
 In the study of Yam et al. (2019), low-dose atropine of 0.05%, 0.025%, and 0.01% compared to placebo groups, showed to significantly reduce the spherical equivalent refractive error, proportional to the dosage, but with no significant statistical difference in limiting axial length.
-According to the ATOM2 study of Chia et al. (2012) and LAMP study of Yam et al. (2019) both indicate poor axial length control with atropine 0.01%, which questions the clinical usefulness of atropine 0.01%, as axial length control is crucial in myopia control.
+According to the Atropine for the Treatment of Myopia (ATOM 2) study of Chia et al. (2012) and Low-Concentration Atropine for Myopia Progression (LAMP) study of Yam et al. (2019) both indicate poor axial length control with atropine 0.01%, which questions the clinical usefulness of atropine 0.01%, as axial length control is crucial in myopia control.

 As the low dosage atropine might be less efficient in controlling myopia progression compared to the higher dosages, Cheng and Hsieh (2014) suggested combining 0.125% atropine with auricular acupoint stimulation which reduces intraocular pressure and enhances micro-circulation around the eyes stimulating relaxation of the ciliary muscle.
 Wei et al. (2011) and Yeh (2012) reported that auricular acupuncture shows favourable results in controlling myopia, but only in a large study population in studies conducted over a period of one year or more.
 Wu et al. (2019) also advised low-dose atropine to be combined with increased outdoor time and limiting non-productive near work.